<?xml version="1.0" encoding="utf-8" ?>

 <p><span class="discreet">Trinity Presents – Celebrating 50 Years of Music</span></p>

-<p><span class="discreet">This event is part of <i>Trinity Presents</i>, our in-house series that bring outstanding performers and exciting new voices to communities at the heart of the city.</span></p>]]></content:encoded>
+<p><span class="discreet">This event is part of Trinity Presents, our in-house series showcasing outstanding artists and fresh new voices, rooted in communities at the heart of the city.</span></p>]]></content:encoded>

 <dc:publisher>No publisher</dc:publisher>